typelevel/cats-effect/site/src/main/mdoc/guides/tracing.md

 2. A named function is supplied to `map`, `async` or `flatMap` at multiple call-sites

-When no collection is performed, we measured less than an 18% performance hit for a completely synchronous `IO` program, so it will most likely be negligible for any program that performs any sort of I/O. Nonetheless, we strongly recommend benchmarking applications that enable tracing.
+We measured less than a 30% performance hit when cached tracing is enabled for a completely synchronous `IO` program, but it will most likely be much less for any program that performs any sort of I/O. We strongly recommend benchmarking applications that make use of tracing.

-This is the recommended mode to run in production environments and is enabled by default.
+This is the recommended mode to run in most production applications and is enabled by default.

 #### FULL
 When full stack tracing is enabled, a stack trace is captured for every